falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 const container = document.querySelector('[data-pagination="container"]');
 ```

-Then i declare a function to load the html content tring from a url.
+Then I declare a function to load the HTML content string from a URL.

 ```js
 const loadContent = function(url){